Road bicycle racing: History

 Road racing in its modern form originated in the late 19th century.
 It began as an organized sport in 1868.
 The sport was popular in the western European countries of France, Spain, Belgium, and Italy, and some of those earliest road bicycle races remain among the sport's biggest events.
 These early races include Liège–Bastogne–Liège (established 1892), Paris–Roubaix (1896), the Tour de France (1903), the Milan–San Remo and Giro di Lombardia (1905), the Giro d'Italia (1909), the Volta a Catalunya (1911), and the Tour of Flanders (1913).
 They provided a template for other races around the world.

 Cycling has been part of the Summer Olympic Games since the modern sequence started in Athens in 1896.

 Historically, the most competitive and devoted countries since the beginning of 20th century were Belgium, France and Italy, then road cycling spread in Colombia, Denmark, Germany, Luxembourg, the Netherlands, Portugal, Spain and Switzerland after World War II.
 However, as the sport grows in popularity through globalization, countries such as Kazakhstan, Australia, Russia, Slovakia, South Africa, Ecuador, New Zealand, Norway, the United Kingdom, Ireland, Poland and the United States continue to produce world-class cyclists.

-The first women’s road championships were held in France in 1951.
-A women’s road race discipline was added to the UCI Road World Championships at the 31st edition of the World Championships in 1958 in Reims.
+The first women's road championships were held in France in 1951.
+A women's road race discipline was added to the UCI Road World Championships at the 31st edition of the World Championships in 1958 in Reims.

 Road race types

-Single-day
+One-day

 Professional single-day race distances may be as long as 180 mi.
 Courses may run from place to place or comprise one or more laps of a circuit; some courses combine both, i.e., taking the riders from a starting place and then finishing with several laps of a circuit (usually to ensure a good spectacle for spectators at the finish).
 Races over short circuits, often in town or city centres, are known as criteriums.
-Some races, known as handicaps, are designed to match riders of different abilities and/or ages; groups of slower riders start first, with the fastest riders starting last and so having to race harder and faster to catch other competitors.